christiangda/go-concurrent-service-template/README.md

 This is an example how to use Golang (go) `goroutine` to run multiple services (long running) concurrently.

+Start multiple services, and stop all services when receiving `SIGINT` signal.

 ## How it works

 The main routine will start a goroutine for each service, and wait for all `goroutines` to finish.